-You did give thought and draft a plan before bidding on expired domains in auction, right?
+You have given much thought and consideration and drafted a plan before bidding on expired domains in the auction, right?

-If not, then shame on you, and I’m asking you to quickly come to your senses.
+If not, then shame on you, and I’m asking you to come to your senses quickly.

-It’s best to ALWAYS have a plan for how you will use an expired domain long BEFORE you start searching expired domain auctions for a needle in the haystack.
+It’s best ALWAYS to plan how to use an expired domain long BEFORE you start searching expired domain auctions for a needle in the haystack.

 Okay, enough preaching (I’ve to preach to myself sometimes when I start expired domain gazing), and let’s get to teaching.

-The short answer to the question as it pertains to expired domains seo boosting traffic and search rankings is simply YES, but let me take a brief moment to explain in detail.
+The short answer to the question pertains to expired domains seo boosting traffic and search rankings is YES, but let me briefly explain in detail.

 If you’re like me and tend to keep a close eye on expired domain auctions ending daily, then you’ve likely amassed a growing portfolio of expired domains.

-Truth be told, I’ve flipped only a minimal number of expired domains I’ve won in auction.
+Truth be told, I’ve flipped only a minimal number of expired domains I’ve won in auctions.

 Okay, I know it’s not much money, but multiply the amount by nearly 40 websites.
 Exactly, passive income!

-And no, I don’t consistently update, if update at all, any of expired domains that are fully developed websites.
+And no, I don’t consistently update, if I update at all, any of the expired domains that are fully developed websites.

-However, I have just as many, actually way more, expired domains that I use and redirect to websites like this one you’re read at this very moment.
+However, I have just as many, actually way more, expired domains that I use and redirect to websites like the one you’re reading at this very moment.

 For example, let’s say I own and operate a company, PetSitterInsurance.com, that specializes in pet sitter insurance.